-Crossing Company Boundaries: Incorporate pricing on the supply and demand side while maintaining local autonomy, sharing information, and creating a win-win-win approach among the suppliers, customers, and manufacturer.
-Moving beyond simple data exchange is deemed essential to executing local optimization in a collaborative manner and to thereby achieving the greater benefits of global optimization.
+Crossing Company Boundaries: Incorporate pricing on the supply and demand side while maintaining local autonomy, share information, and create a win-win-win approach among the suppliers, customers, and manufacturer.
+Moving beyond simple data exchange is deemed essential to executing local optimization in a collaborative manner and to thereby achieve the greater benefits of global optimization.